Jinjiang/vue-a11y-utils/README.md

 See the docs below or preview some [examples](https://github.com/Jinjiang/vue-a11y-utils/tree/master/examples) [online](https://jinjiang.github.io/vue-a11y-utils/examples).

+For more complicated examples, there is another repo in [`Jinjiang/vue-a11y-examples`](https://github.com/Jinjiang/vue-a11y-examples/) you can [preview online](https://jinjiang.github.io/vue-a11y-examples/).

 ## `<VueAria>` Component

 This component helps you to write `role` and `aria-*` attributes likely in a better way.